 According to Khan and Adil (2013), selecting an appropriate method of statistical analysis requires taking into account a number of different aspects.
 Some of these elements include the study challenge, the aims of the research, the properties of the data (normal and nonnormal), and the essential components of the statistical approaches.
-According to the hypothesis of the study, the moral behavior of students, which is an endogenous variable, is directly influenced by the significance and influence of seven latent constructs, which are exogenous variables, and these constructions are divided into two categories: positive influence and negative influence.
-As a result, inferential and model fit analyses were also carried out.
-According to Tabachnick and Fidell (2007), the reason that structural equation modeling (SEM), which is a collection of statistical approaches, was chosen was because of its inclination to examine the correlations between constructs simultaneously.
+The study's hypothesis says that seven latent constructs, which are external variables, have a direct effect on the moral behavior of students.
+These constructs can be broken down into two groups: those that have a positive influence and those that have a negative influence.
+Consequently, we conducted inferential and model fit analyses.
+It was decided to use structural equation modeling (SEM), a group of statistical methods, because it can look at the relationships between different concepts at the same time, according to Tabachnick and Fidell (2007).